01 Jul 2024

 tweet

-The workshop will take place from February 7 - February 14, 2025
+This working session will take place from February 7 - February 14, 2025

-This year’s workshop aims to bring ~50 researchers together to discuss challenges associated with the profiling and analyses of metagenomic microbial communities (bacterial, fungal and viral).
-Technologies to profile these extremely complex communities of ‘’small organisms’’ have developed very quickly and it is now routine and cost effective to sample the microbiome across a broad range of domains.
+The days are organized as discussions around specific themes, with one-on-one exchanges between experts and trainees.
 The invitees this year cover domains such as the microbiome of the human gut/oral/respiratory/urogenital in the context of health and disease; clinical metagenomics; of animals in relation to food production systems; the microbiome and diet; fungal viruses; approaches for identifying new microbes.
-The meeting will also discuss high-throughput systems level approaches for studying microbes including genetic screens, single-cell bacterial/fungal profiling, microfluidic sample handling, improved CRISPR/CasX modification toolkits, synthetic biology along with core biostatistical computational approaches including generative modeling in microscopy, sample decomposition and compositional data (CODA) analyses.
+The meeting will also cover high-throughput systems level approaches for studying microbes including genetic screens, single-cell bacterial/fungal profiling, microfluidic sample handling, improved CRISPR/CasX modification toolkits, synthetic biology along with core biostatistical computational approaches including generative modeling in microscopy, sample decomposition and compositional data (CODA) analyses.